 To make the starter pots, use two pages of newspaper and cut them into thirds using a pair of scissors.
 Roll up each piece using a small can to create a paper cylinder.
 Close one end of the cylinder but leave a little opening to act as drainage.
 Carefully remove the can from inside the paper cylinder.
 You now have an excellent newspaper pot for your seedling.
 Once you add potting soil and the seeds/seedling, you are good to go.

-These newspaper pots, unlike the usual plastic seedling bags, are biodegradable.
+These newspaper pots are biodegradable.
 Once the seedlings grow to about two to three inches, you can just replant them without tearing off the newspaper.
-Since you don’t have to remove the seedling from the pot to replant it, you don’t have to worry about damaging the roots, either.
+Since you don't have to remove the seedling from the pot to replant it, you don't have to worry about damaging the roots, either.

 When it's time to replant the seedlings, go on a hunt in the garage with your kids for any container that can hold a plant.
 It doesn't have to be pretty – in fact, something a bit worn will only add to the charm of your herb garden.
 These are some of my favorites.